• There are no suggestions because the search field is empty.

 Real relationships often don't offer instant gratification or constant stimulation.

-Instead, healthy relationships demand quality time, sincere listening, and empathy.
-Feeling understood is a basic human need.
-Technology has caused us to become addicted to instant gratification and constant stimulation.
+Technology has contributed to an addiction to immediate gratification and constant stimulation.
 However, they are NOT basic human needs.
 They are learned needs, like the need for a drug or alcohol.

-This tech convenience brings us back to the need for empathy.
 To develop a capacity for sensing and understanding another's feelings, we need to experience our impact on others.

-A screen cannot give us these.
+Emotional literacy is a prerequisite to tuning into the feelings of others.
 We need to pause, accept, and acknowledge our own emotions before we can be present to others.

 Related reading: "The Three Kinds of Empathy: Emotional, Cognitive, and Compassionate."